lithochasm/PiBadge24/README.md

 __From Scratch Install Steps__
 No image?
 No problem mon!
 * If you are using a PiTFT+ Download the Adafruit PiTFT+ lite image: https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi/easy-install
-* Using a DToverlay supported image: https://downloads.raspberrypi.org/raspbian_lite_latest
+* If you are using a DToverlay supported image(https://github.com/notro/fbtft/wiki/LCD-Modules): https://downloads.raspberrypi.org/raspbian_lite_latest
 * Burn it to a sd card
 * log in, connect to a network, update packages "sudo aptitude update && sudo aptitude upgrade"
 * sudo aptitude install git